Photographs by Michael

 here: For all the communications majors.
 Yes, you once thought our

-B&W studio was a big deal?
+B&W studio and 3" tape machines were a big deal?

 click